What is required from a transfer student in terms of GPA or prerequisite courses?

 Is on-campus housing available to transfer students?

-While housing is not guaranteed, every effort will be made to find available on-campus rooms for accepted transfer students so long as they submit their Tuition and Housing Deposit by December 15.
+While housing is not guaranteed, every effort will be made to find available on-campus rooms for accepted transfer students so long as they submit their Tuition and Housing Deposit by December 15 (for Spring acceptance) or May 1 (for Fall acceptance).

 How many courses do I have to take at Pace?